Bill-Remy/School_District_Analysis/README.md

 <img src="Resources/District summary after.png" alt="Resources/District summary after.png" width="700" height="75">

 The change reflects removing 461 students from the total district enrollment.
 The overall reading and math scores were not significantly impacted by the change.
+Removing the 461 students was a little more than 1% of the total population and that the averge of their scores were very close to the population average.